neilsimp1/Quiet/README.md

 quiet update <profileName> -i
 ```

-All CRUD options on the profiles can be done by manually editing the `profiles.json` folder as well.
+All CRUD options on the profiles can be done by manually editing the `profiles.json` file under `$HOME/.quiet`.
 It's as simple a structure as you'd expect.

 ## Install